OpenEvalProject/evals/manuscripts/elife-63417/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/63417/elife-63417-fig7-v2.jpg)

 **Figure 7.:** (A) Example of currents recorded of TgTRPPL-2-expressing cells at –80 mV without inhibitors (black trace) compared with the currents in the presence of 1 μM of anthranilic acid (ACA) (blue trace) or 10 μM of benzamil (red trace).
 (B) Calculated open probability of TgTRPPL-2-expressing cells (black) or in the presence of ACA (blue). **p<0.006–0.007.
 (C) Calculated open probability of TgTRPPL-2-expressing cells (black) or in the presence of benzamil (red).
 Asterisks indicate p-values for significance. *p<0.02, **p<0.002, ***p<0.0002.
 (D) Average time of channel opening (dwell time) of TgTRPPL-2-expressing cells in the presence of TRP inhibitors.
 Asterisks indicate p-values for significance, *p<0.02.
 (E) Plaque assay of the ΔTgTRPPL-2 mutant and the parental strain in the presence of ACA (1 μM), benzamil (10 μM), and cilnidipine (40 μM) after 7 days of growth.
 (F) Statistical analysis of plaque sizes done from three independent biological replicates using Student’s t-test.
 Values are means ± SEM, ****p<0.0001.
-Figure 7—source data 1.

 Based on the pharmacological results, we predicted that the TRP inhibitors should also inhibit in vitro growth assays (Figure 7E, F, top panel and parental bars).
 Both ACA and benzamil significantly inhibited in vitro T. gondii growth.
 We calculated the IC50 for ACA at 1.4 ± 0.4 μM.
 Consistent with ACA and benzamil targeting TRP channels, neither drug affected the already attenuated growth of the ΔTgTRPPL-2 mutant (Figure 7F).
 Cilnidipine, a voltage-gated Ca2+ channel blocker, completely inhibited growth of both parental and the ΔTgTRPPL-2 mutant, suggesting that the activity of the L-type Ca2+ channel contributes to the residual growth of the ΔTgTRPPL-2 mutant (Figure 7F).